XuranMeng/MTCDGGM/simulations/Readme.md

 This is the part for simulation results.

+Our main files are written with Matlab.